apache/nuttx/configs/same70-xplained/README.txt

 ----
 A single LED is available driven by PC8.

-These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
+This LED is not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in include/board.h and src/sam_autoleds.c.
-The LEDs are used to encode OS-related events as follows:
+The LED is used to encode OS-related events as follows:

   ------------------- ----------------------- ------